When you only have 3 days in Paris, you need to get your Paris itinerary just right.

-When to Visit Paris
+When to Visit Paris for 3 Days

 There is no bad time of year to spend 3 days in Paris.

-In the spring, you’ll see beautiful flowers (and if you’re lucky, cherry blossoms!), and get to see the city in full bloom.
+In the spring, you’ll see beautiful flowers (and if you’re lucky, even cherry blossoms!), and get to see the city in full bloom.

 In the summer, Paris is at its sunniest and warmest, and it’s the perfect time of year for long evenings spent outside of adorable cafes.

 In the fall, the autumn foliage is stunning.